HighlanderLab/svanvanhossou_africross/README.md

 In this script we used values from `SimParameters.R` and simulated:
 - a cattle genome with 30 chromosome pairs for 5,000 founder individuals;
   we tracked 300 QTL and 1400 SNP on each chromosome.
-- two complex traits with additive and dominance egenetic ffects:
+- two complex traits with additive and dominance genetic effects:
   - body weight (productive trait with moderate heritability) and
   - tick count (adaptive trait with low heritability).

 We assumed:
-- a population split 20.000 generations ago corresponding to 100.000 years split between Taurine and Indicine cattle (TODO: where is this done??!
-We don't have a split!)
+- a population split 20.000 generations ago corresponding to 100.000 years split between Taurine and Indicine cattle
 - all the traits are controlled by the same pleiotropic QTL having correlated effects
 - the same heritability in the two breeds but different phenotypic mean and variance in the two breeds, leading to 2 x 2 = 4 simulated traits